History of Tamil Nadu: Pallavas

 The Pallavas were at their finest during the reigns of Narasimhavarman I and Pallavamalla Nandivarman II.
 Pallavas ruled a large portion of South India with Kanchipuram as their capital.
 Dravidian architecture during the Pallava rule includes the Shore Temple, built for Narasimhavarman II, which is a UNESCO World Heritage Site.
 Many sources describe Bodhidharma, the founder of the Zen school of Buddhism in China, as a prince of the Pallava dynasty.
 Alongside Bodhidharma, another monk, Vajrabodhi is said to have been the son of a Tamil aristocrat, travelled from Tamil Nadu to the Tang capital of Chang'an, via Sri Lanka and Srivijaya, after mastering the art of Tantric Buddhism.
 He took a plethora of new theological beliefs to a China that was largely following Confucianism or Daoism.
 Vajrabodhi's contribution to the growth of Tantric Buddhism in China has been recorded by one of his lay disciples, Lü Xiang.

 During the 6th and the 7th centuries, the western Deccan saw the rise of the Chalukyas based in Vatapi.
 Pulakeshin II (c.610–642) invaded the Pallava kingdom in the reign of Mahendravarman I. Narasimhavarman who succeeded Mahendravarman mounted a counter invasion of the Chalukya country and captured the Chalukyan capital Vatapi and ruled it for 12 years.
 The rivalry between the Chalukyas and the Pallavas continued for another 100 years until the demise of the Chalukyas around 750.
 The Chalukyas and Pallavas fought numerous battles and the Pallava capital Kanchipuram was occupied by Vikramaditya II during the reign of Nandivarman II.
 Nandivarman II had a very long reign (732–796).
 He led an expedition to the Ganga kingdom (south Mysore) in 760.
 Pallavas were also in constant conflict with the Pandyas and their frontier shifted along the river Kaveri.
-The Pallavas had the more difficult existence of the two as they had to fight on two fronts—against the Pandyas as wells as the Chalukyas.
+The Pallavas had the more difficult existence of the two as they had to fight on two fronts—against the Pandyas as well as the Chalukyas.